pontuscode/graphql_declarative_wrapper/README.md

 # Todo

-#Important

-### Fix traversePath in the validation algorithm

-### Implement/finish wrap validation for field definitions
+## Important

 ### Add proper error messages to everything, both validation and generation errors

+### Add generation steps for object and interface types that have enabled includeAllFields

-#Done/Not required
+## Done/Not required

+### Fix traversePath in the validation algorithm - done

+### Implement/finish wrap validation for field definitions - done

 ### Add functionality for concatenate on types wrapping an interface (wrappedFaculty for example) - done